How to choose the right investments?

 Understanding the different asset classes

 Knowing the different assets out there will help you make a better investment decision.
-For example, on BUX Zero, we offer stocks, cryptos and ETFs.
+For example, on BUX, we offer stocks, cryptos and ETFs.

 Stocks